kingaborycka/Interpolacja/README.md

 # Interpolation
-Newton and Lagrange interpolation program in `Java`
+Newton and Lagrange interpolation program in #JAVA